-Satirical doodles of your guests will certainly be a talking point and would make a good souvenir to remember the day by.
+Satirical doodles of your guests will certainly be a big talking point and would make a good souvenir that your guests can take home to remember the day by.

 A children's entertainer

 A clown?
 A comedian?
-Adults dressed up as Spongebob and Patrick?
 A children's entertainer will do exactly what it says on the tin – provide entertainment for the kids.
-This could be ideal for guests who want a break from parenting duty.
+This could be ideal for guests who want a break from parenting duties.

 If you want something for the adults, magicians are always a great focal point at big events, and they're perfect for distracting and entertaining your guests whilst you're off getting your photos done.

 Add some extra magic into your big day with Richard Parsons - The Gloucestershire Magician (pictured above).

 It can be a long day standing around in heels, for the bride and for the guests.
 Having a basket of flip flops on hand in a variety of sizes will save many people from the pains that heels can cause, allowing them to dance the night away and not have to rush home to put their feet up.